Tawny41748/Reaper-Multitool/README.md

 ![image](https://user-images.githubusercontent.com/84944997/148118445-e91d6a9e-6df9-44bf-bac2-2cf8b3151cff.png)

 Pasos para instalar:

+1. Descargar el ZIP

+2. Extraer el archivo ¨ReaperTool¨

+3. Ejecutar el archivo "RUNTHIS"

+Tutorial de YT:

+Si tines alguna duda escribeme a mi discord Tawny#1140 o entra a mi servidor y pregunta ahi https://discord.gg/7NZFtxjQdt .

+Queda estictamente PROHIBIDO modificar cualquier archivo de los que se proporcionan aqui.

+NOTA: El archivo esa encriptado y cualquier intento de desencriptar el archivo me notificara desde que direccion ip se realizo.

+English:
+Reaper Multitool is a simple tool mainly for doxing, it also includes other functions that we will mention later.
+Funtions:
 Steps to install:

-1. Descargar el ZIP
 1. Download the zip

-2. Extraer el archivo ¨ReaperTool¨
 2. Extract the ¨ReaperTool¨ file

-3. Ejecutar el archivo "RUNTHIS"
 3. run the file "RUNTHIS"

-Tutorial de YT/ YT Tutorial:

-Si tines alguna duda escribeme a mi discord Tawny#1140 o entra a mi servidor y pregunta ahi https://discord.gg/7NZFtxjQdt .
+/ YT Tutorial
 If you have any questions write to my discord Tawny # 1140 or enter my server and ask there https://discord.gg/7NZFtxjQdt.

-Queda estictamente PROHIBIDO modificar cualquier archivo de los que se proporcionan aqui.
 It is strictly FORBIDDEN to modify any of the files provided here.

-NOTA: El archivo esa encriptado y cualquier intento de desencriptar el archivo me notificara desde que direccion ip se realizo.
 NOTE: The file is encrypted and any attempt to decrypt the file will notify me from which IP address it was made.